-A regular way purchase or sale of financial assets is recognized or derecognized on the trade date.
+A regular way purchase or sale of financial assets is recognized or derecognized, as applicable, using trade date accounting or settlement date accounting.
 A regular way purchase or sale is a purchase or sale of a financial asset under a contract whose term requires delivery of the asset within the time frame established generally by regulation or convention in the marketplace concerned.